Skip to content

 18.6 Relationship to external integration tools

-The existing external tools (tasks_create, tasks_list, crm_search_contacts, etc.) continue to work with external providers (Todoist, HubSpot).
+External tools (tasks_create, tasks_list, crm_search_contacts, etc.) continue to work with external providers (Todoist, HubSpot).
 The native_* tools operate on the platform's own data.

 Accounts can configure sync between native structures and external services: